 We’d been anxiously awaiting a warm sunny day to check out the new Round Lake Park District Splash Pad, and finally, we would be denied no longer!!
-My 3 kids and I got to the splash pad when it opened at 10 a. m. and the area was pretty busy already, but not overly crowded.
-There were several large colorful features to attract my kiddos right away like a big blue pelican who dumps a bucket of water on unsuspecting victims (me- not paying attention!) and a yellow sunflower that shoots out a stream of water.
-There were also several little fountains and sprayers closer to ground-level that were perfect for my 10-month-old daughter and other little ones.
+My three kids and I got to the splash pad when it opened at ten a. m., and the area was pretty busy already, but not overly crowded.
+There were several extensive colorful features to attract my kiddos right away, like a giant blue pelican who dumps a bucket of water on unsuspecting victims (me- not paying attention!) and a yellow sunflower that shoots out a stream of water.
+Several little fountains and sprayers were also closer to ground-level that were perfect for my 10-month-old daughter and other little ones.

-My favorite part of the Round Lake Splash Pad (former tot swim water playground) is that the area is completely gated in with ample seating areas and clear views of the water zone.
+My favorite part of the Round Lake Splash Pad (former tot swim water playground) is that the area is completely gated with ample seating areas and clear views of the water zone.
 There are several picnic tables on a deck overlooking the splash pad for parents to lounge, as well as lawn chairs around the perimeter of the play area.
-My fellow moms and I found a shady area in the grass where we spread our towels out and the kids were easily able to come and go between the water area and our lounging spot.
+My fellow moms and I found a shady place in the grass where we spread our towels out, and the kids were quickly able to come and go between the water area and our lounging spot.

 Round Lake Park District Splash Pad